 St. Louis, MO 63106-1939

-Key Personnel: Paul Manning, chairman, president and CEO; Amy M. Agallar, VP and treasurer; Michael Geraghty, Color Group president; John Manning, SVP, general counsel and secretary; Stephen Rolfs, SVP and CFO; John Collopy, VP and treasurer; Kimberly Morin, VP, human resources; Jeffrey Makal, VP, controller and chief accounting officer.
+Key Personnel: Paul Manning, chairman, president and CEO; Amy M. Agallar, VP and treasurer; Michael Geraghty, Color Group president; John Manning, SVP, general counsel and secretary; Stephen Rolfs, SVP and CFO; Tobin Tornehl, VP, controller and chief accounting officer.

 Operating Facilities: St. Louis, MO; Morges, Switzerland.

-Comments: A worldwide leader in inkjet and colorant technology, Sensient Technologies is also a leader in flavors, fragrances and colors for foods and beverages, pharmaceuticals, cosmetics, home and personal care products, specialty printing and imaging products, computer imaging and industrial colors, Sensient Technologies has a presence in many key markets, including inkjet inks.
+Comments: A global leader in businesses ranging from flavors, fragrances and colors for foods and beverages, pharmaceuticals, cosmetics, home and personal care products, specialty printing and imaging products, computer imaging and industrial colors, Sensient Technologies has a presence in many key markets, including inkjet inks.
 Sensient Technologies sales remained stable at $1.4 billion in 2019.